-- (d) Petro shall have cash balances in an amount equal to or not less than (or shall have arranged for payment out of the proceeds of the Debt Offering or the Equity Offering), and shall pay, all out-of-pocket costs and expenses associated with the transactions contemplated by this Agreement, including the underwriting discounts and commissions on the debt and equity issued pursuant to the Debt Registration Statement and Equity Registration Statement (excluding any over-allotment option), the financial and advisory and fairness opinion fees incurred by Petro and Star Partners, the legal, accounting and printing fees incurred by Petro and Star Partners, all solicitation and exchange fees related to the retirement or redemption of Petro debt or Petro Preferred Stock and all appraisals and environmental reports; - (e) The Private Debt Conditions, 12 7/8% Preferred Stock Conditions, Public Debt Conditions, 1989 Preferred Stock Conditions and Star Propane Debt Conditions shall have been satisfied; and - (f) Star Partners shall have received a certificate signed by the Chief Financial Officer of Petro, dated the Closing Date, to the effect set forth in clauses (a) through (e) of this Section 7.11. - 7.14.
+(d) Petro shall have cash balances in an amount equal to or not less than (or shall have arranged for payment out of the proceeds of the Debt Offering or the Equity Offering), and shall pay, all out-of-pocket costs and expenses associated with the transactions contemplated by this

+Agreement, including the underwriting discounts and commissions on the debt and equity issued pursuant to the Debt Registration Statement and Equity Registration Statement or the Debt Offering Memorandum (excluding any overallotment option), the financial and advisory and fairness opinion fees incurred by Petro and Star Partners, the legal, accounting and printing fees incurred by Petro and Star Partners, all solicitation and exchange fees related to the retirement or redemption of Petro debt or Petro Preferred Stock and all appraisals and environmental reports, required credit agreement and indenture modification; provided, however, that all such expenses in excess of \$19,139,000 shall (without duplication) reduce Petro's Working Capital for purposes of the calculation to be made pursuant to subparagraph (c) above;

+- (e) The Private Debt Conditions, 12 7/8% Preferred Stock Conditions, Public Debt Conditions, 1989 Preferred Stock Conditions and Star Propane Debt Conditions shall have been satisfied; and - (f) Star Partners shall have received a certificate signed by the Chief Financial Officer of Petro, dated the Closing Date, to the effect set forth in clauses (a) through (e) of this Section 7.11. - 7.14.
 Dissenters' Rights.
 The shares of Petro Common Stock held by Dissenting Common Holders shall not exceed 10% of the outstanding shares of Petro Common Stock. - 7.15.
 Covenant Not to Compete.
 Star Partners shall have received an agreement from Irik Sevin substantially in the form of Exhibit H. - 7.16.
 Working Capital Loan.
-Petro shall have entered into a working capital credit facility of not less than \$30 million reasonably satisfactory to the Special Committee. - 7.17.
+Petro shall have entered into a working capital credit facility of not less than \$30\$ million reasonably satisfactory to the Special Committee. - 7.17.
 Debt Offering.
 The Special Committee shall not have reasonably objected to the restrictive covenants governing the notes issued in the Debt Offering. - 7.18.
 Restructuring Transactions.
 The Restructuring Transactions shall have occurred on the terms provided in this Agreement.

 - 7.19.
 Special Committee.
 The Special Committee shall not have withdrawn its approval of this Agreement, the Merger and the transactions contemplated hereby and thereby as of the date of the Joint Proxy Statement. - 7.20.
 Custody Agreement.
-All of the Petro Insiders have executed a Custody Agreement substantially in the form attached to the Exchange Agreement on or prior to December 31, 1998.
+All of the Petro Insiders have executed a Custody Agreement substantially in the form attached to the Exchange Agreement on or prior to February 28, 1999.